-The Gakara Rare Earth Project is one of the world’s richest rare earth deposits.
-Located in Western Burundi, approximately 20km south-southeast of Bujumbura, covering a combined area of approximately 135km², the project benefits from good infrastructure, with road links to Dar es Salaam, Tanzania and Mombasa, Kenya.
+Gakara is a high grade but low volume rare earth project and was the only African producer of rare earths when in operation.
+Located in Western Burundi, approximately 20km south-southeast of Bujumbura, the project benefits from good infrastructure, with road links to Dar es Salaam, Tanzania and Mombasa, Kenya.

 Rainbow was granted a mining licence in March 2015, which is valid for 25 years and renewable thereafter.
 Rainbow has a 90% interest in the Gakara Project with a non-dilutable 10% owned by the Burundi State.
-The mining permit covers a large area, over 39km².
+The mining permit covers a large area of over 39km².

-Gakara was placed on care and maintenance in June 2021 at the request of the Government of Burundi, with the majority of staff placed on suspension and short-term cash requirements minimised.
+In June 2021, operations at Gakara were suspended at the request of the Government of Burundi, with the majority of staff placed on suspension and short-term cash requirements minimised.
 Rainbow continues to engage constructively with all stakeholders to resolve the issue and allow trial mining to recommence.

 Where we operate